 Our corporate recruitment team will partner with local operations staff to develop a comprehensive staffing campaign, including appropriate print and online advertising, promotions with local vendors, and various other techniques customized for your community.
 Working closely with the local management team, we use a variety of recruitment techniques to attract employees from your local area.

 We practice preferential hiring with the district’s existing employees.
 After the partnership with a district begins, we will hold a “meet and greet” for all current transportation employees.
 We know that a change in employers can be difficult and that the earlier we communicate with the affected staff, the better the transition is for everyone.
 Our objective for this meeting is to provide information about our company practices and to encourage open communication.
-We will explain the hiring process, what can be expected by employees, wages, benefits and operating policies.
+We will explain the hiring process, expectations of our employees, and review our wages, benefits and operating policies.
 Time is allocated for questions and answers.

 For any additional staffing needs, we have expert recruiters to staff our operations at or above required levels at all times.
 Our recruiting professionals research market driven salaries from local and surrounding communities, including salaries from other industries which may compete for front line employees and uses this key information to ensure our salaries remain competitive in the market.